anushr03/Rust_Projects/README.md

 ### a. if statements
 An if expression allows you to branch your code depending on conditions.
 You provide a condition and then state, “If this condition is met, run this block of code.
 If the condition is not met, do not run this block of code.”

+### b.
+Loops
+It’s often useful to execute a block of code more than once.
+For this task, Rust provides several loops, which will run through the code inside the loop body to the end and then start immediately back at the beginning.
+To experiment with loops, let’s make a new project called loops.

+Rust has three kinds of loops: **loop**, **while**, and **for**.